unstoppablecarl/resume/resume.md

 * Front end design, code, and ux
 * Developed content management solutions and workflows for staff using MSSql
-* Managed marketing metrics and reports of web traffic and advertising campagn conversion
+* Managed marketing metrics and reports of web traffic and advertising campaign conversions

 Web operations in a C# .NET environment.